Thursday, November 14, 2013

 I remember telling her she needed to call you right away.

-I remember the tears of sorrow, knowing her bright day would be marred forever.
+I remember the tears of sorrow, knowing her birthday would be marred forever.

 I remember you telling me that she kept screaming.